gentee/docs-gentee/stdlib/buffer.md

 ### EncodeInt\(buf b, int i\) buf

-The _EncodeInt_ function adds an integer number to a specified variable of _buf_ type.
+The _EncodeInt_ function appends an integer number to a specified variable of _buf_ type.
 Since the *int* value occupies 8 bytes, 8 bytes are appended to the buffer regardless of the _i_ parameter value.
 The function returns the *b* parameter.

 ### Hex\(buf b\) str